 When should I replace my Chipolo CARD Spot instead of troubleshooting it?

-Use the duration of the staleness as your guide.
-Gaps under a day are normal in most areas.
-A gap past three days with no movement is worth investigating.
-If the location hasn't updated in over a week, or a Low Battery alert is showing, treat the card as a replacement candidate.
+Use the context of the staleness as your guide.
+Quiet relay areas and RFID-lined wallets can make a working card look stuck.
+If the card no longer updates after you walk nearby with an iPhone, or a Low Battery alert is showing, treat it as a replacement candidate.
 The sealed battery means a dead card can't be revived.